Computing the flip distance between triangulations: The algorithm

+There is a simple $\FPT$ algorithm for {\sc Flip Distance} that runs in $\Ostar(c^{k^2})$ time, for some constant $c$, and that is much simpler to obtain using the structural results we derive in this paper.
+Describing this algorithm will perhaps give more insight into the problem and the solution that we ultimately present.
+This (simpler) algorithm starts from an edge in the current triangulation that corresponds to a flip in the DAG representing the remaining solution (initially this edge is a changed edge), and grows a BFS-like tree of size $c^k$ searching for the next edge in the current triangulation that can be correctly flipped (corresponding to a source node in the DAG); the algorithm then flips this edge.
+(Lemma~\ref{lem:walk} guarantees that the next edge can be found using a search tree of depth $k$ and constant outbranching, and hence of size $c^k$, for some constant $c$.)
+Repeating this process $k$ times gives an $\Ostar((c^{k})^k) = \Ostar(c^{k^2})$-time algorithm for the problem.

-Using the structural results in Section~\ref{sec:structural}, it is not difficult to obtain an $\FPT$ algorithm for {\sc Flip Distance} that runs in $O^*(c^{k^2})$ time, for some constant $c$.
-Our goal, however, is to obtain an $O^*(c^{k})$-time algorithm for the problem, for some constant $c$.
-(Recall that even for the convex case the best $\FPT$ algorithm runs in $O^*(k^{k})$ time~\cite{lucas}.)
-Achieving this goal turns out to be quite challenging, and requires a deep understanding of the structure of the problem; we did so by analyzing the relation between the DAG that we associated with a solution to an instance of the problem and the changing structure of the underlying triangulations.
-We present our approach in this section.
+Our goal, however, is to obtain an $\Ostar(c^{k})$-time algorithm for the problem, for some constant $c$.
+Achieving this goal turns out to be quite involved.
+We did so by analyzing the relation between the DAG associated with a solution to a problem instance and the changing structure of the underlying triangulations.